 GW participates in the Consortium of Universities of the Washington Metropolitan Area which provides students the opportunity to take courses not offered at GW.
-The George Washington University offers its students the opportunity to enroll in courses at American University, The Catholic University of America, Corcoran College of Art & Design, Gallaudet University, George Mason University, Georgetown University, Howard University, Marymount University, Trinity University, University of the District of Columbia and the University of Maryland-College Park.
+The George Washington University offers its students the opportunity to enroll in courses at:

-- Students may complete a maximum of 12 credits outside of the School of Business to be used towards their MBA elective requirements.
+- Students may complete a maximum of 12 credits outside of the School of Business (less if your program has fewer than 12 credits) to be used towards their elective requirements.
 This maximum includes approved transfer credit, Consortium coursework, and graduate level courses completed at GW outside of the GWSB.

 - Courses must be graduate-level, credit-bearing, and letter graded.